-Her programs will complete or complement your curriculum in Visual Arts, Social Sciences, Math and Language.
-Her workshops integrate hand-sewing and colour theory with literature that deals with topics that not only include the art and craft of quilting, but also bullying and ageing.
-They learn about the role quilts played in pioneer times and as signals in the Underground Railroad as well as the needlework traditions of Canada’s immigrant and First Nations peoples, as seen in the “Quilt of Belonging".
+Joan’s programs complete or complement the school curriculum in Visual Arts, Social Sciences, Math and Language.
+Her workshops integrate hand-sewing and colour theory with literature that deals with topics that not only include the art and craft of quilting, but also themes of bullying, courage and ageing.
+They explore the role quilts played in pioneer times and as signals in the Underground Railroad as well as the needlework traditions of Canada’s immigrant and First Nations people, as seen in the “Quilt of Belonging”. www.quiltofbelonging.com

-Students make their own pillow and participate in producing a "Linus" or community quilt, often from recycled clothing and other textiles.
-They will make and keep their own "needle book", so that they can carry on at home after the program.
+Students make their own quilted 4-patch pillow and participate in producing a community Comfort quilt, often from recycled clothing and other textiles.
+They make and keep their own needle book, so that they have the tools to carry on at home after the program.

 Joan is willing to share her lesson plans and experiences with other teachers who would like to carry on this work.